Default Bayes Factors for Testing the (In)equality of Several Population Variances

 where $N = n_1 + n_2$ and $z = \log \left(\frac{s_1}{s_2}\right)$, and where $s_1$ and $s_2$ are the sample standard deviations.

-As a side note, we first attempted a parameterization that, unbeknownst to us, Jeffreys substituted for his 1939 mixture idea in the third edition of the \textit{Theory of Probability} \parencite{jeffreys1961theory}: $\sigma_1^2 = \sigma_2^2 e^{\xi}$.
-We abandoned this idea because we could not generalize it to $K > 2$ groups and instead adopted Jeffreys's original mixture idea.
+As a side note, we first attempted a parameterization that, unbeknownst to us, Jeffreys substituted for his 1939 averaging idea in the third edition of the \textit{Theory of Probability} \parencite{jeffreys1961theory}: $\sigma_1^2 = \sigma_2^2 e^{\xi}$.
+We abandoned this idea because we could not generalize it to \( K > 2 \) groups and instead adopted Jeffreys's original averaging idea.

-Figure \ref{fig:compare-jeffreys} shows that our Bayes factor with $\alpha = 1$ matches Jeffreys's 1939 Bayes factor very closely, as is expected from the uniform prior on $\rho$.
+Figure \ref{fig:compare-jeffreys} shows that our Bayes factor with $u = 1$ matches Jeffreys's 1939 Bayes factor very closely, as is expected from the uniform prior on $\vartheta$.
 The error is due to his approximate solution.
 For completeness, we also show Jeffreys's 1961 Bayes factor, which is not limit consistent.
 It strikes us as a curiosity that Jeffreys would develop a test for the standard error instead of the population variance.
 Since the standard error decreases with the (square root of) the sample size, applying Jeffreys's test to data of unequal group sizes confounds the result (if we were to take his test as a test concerning equality of variances).
-Formally, both Bayes factors Jeffreys derived are not limit consistent because if we gather infinite data for only one group, the Bayes factor will go to infinity instead of converge to a bound \parencite[][ch.
-6]{ly2018bayes}.
-In our Bayes factor, we adopt Jeffreys's mixture idea, but we focus on the population variances instead of the standard errors.
+Formally, both Bayes factors Jeffreys derived are not limit consistent because if we gather infinite data for only one group, the Bayes factor in favor of \( \mathcal{H}_{1} \) will go to infinity instead of converging to a bound \parencite[][ch.
+6]{ly2018phd}.
+For our Bayes factor, we adopt Jeffreys's averaging idea to parameterize the problem, but we focus on the population precisions instead of the standard errors.